somasis/gnome-colors-revival/README.md

 **Exherbo users**: There is an exheres in ::somasis; x11-themes/gnome-colors-revival.

 ## Credits
 - Skype icons were created by [MastroPino].
+I have contacted him for details on the licensing.
 - Dropbox tray icons were created by [mechanical].
+Licensed under [CC-BY-3.0].
 - Filezilla icons were created by [DarKobra].
+Licensed under [CC-BY-SA-3.0].
 - HexChat icons are based off of [HexChat's original icons]
 - The original icon theme was created by [perfectska04] and [trollixx].
   - The authors have since disappeared from the face of the earth.
-- All is licensed under GPLv2, and so is this repo.
+- Anything else, unless stated otherwise is licensed GPLv2.

 [GNOME Colors icon theme]: http://code.google.com/p/gnome-colors/
 [MastroPino]: http://mastropino.deviantart.com/art/eSkype-204048506